zanzyt/RemoveBG/README.md

 tests/                     watcher and processing regression tests
 ```

-Runtime folders are created automatically when the application starts.
+Runtime folders and the local `.venv` environment are created automatically when
+the application starts.